 There is an adage I come back to again and again: "the seeds that are planted in Shvat bloom in Nissan" which means the seeds planted in the month of winter bloom in the month of spring time.
 I love to think about this metaphorically each year and ask myself what are the seeds of intention I want to plant right now so that they will bloom this spring?
 This tree is an art meditation on this intention of planting seeds now so they will bloom this spring.

-My intention for this winter and spring is to lead a monthly art and spirituality workshop that gathers in time with the new moon.
-I hope to plant the seeds and nourish the seedlings of this opportunity which will allow students and seekers to express themselves creativity and bloom in their spiritual and creative practice.
+My intention this winter and spring is to lead a monthly art and spirituality workshop that gathers in synchronicity with the cycle of the seasons and the moon.
+I hope to plant the seeds and nourish the seedlings of this opportunity allowing students and seekers to express their own creativity so that they may bloom in their spiritual and creative practice.
 I hope you will join me at this special series.

 Rabbi Sarah Tasman